-In order to be considered for admission to the LPNRN Bridge program, the applicant must meet the following qualifications:
+In order to be considered for admission to the LPN-RN Bridge program, the applicant must meet the following qualifications:

-- 1. Satisfactorily pass a criminal background screening prior to the start of clinical. - 2.
-Satisfactorily pass a 10 panel drug screen test administered by a company selected by ATA - 3.
+- 1. Satisfactorily pass a criminal background screening prior to the end of drop/add period. - 2.
+Satisfactorily pass a 9 panel drug screen test administered by a company selected by ATA during the first 2 weeks of class at ATA. - 3.
 Complete all necessary clinical documentation required to attend clinical.